Overview

 - Once you pass authentication, the message will display in the browser.

-- Please note: for the recipient to reply securely to the message, the recipient must reply from the message on the web.
-Replying from the original message will send an unencrypted return message.
+NOTE: For the recipient to reply securely to the message, the recipient must reply from the message on the web.
+Replying from the original message will send an unencrypted reply.

 June 1, 2022 Updates to Encrypt